 Psychotherapist, Assistant Professor of Mental Health, and Best-selling Author

-He also has a hugely popular parenting column in The Examiner, has written a best-selling book (Cop On, Gill Books 2015) and is the resident parenting expert on Ray Darcy’s popular Radio One afternoon show.
-In the last year, he took a leap into podcasting in lockdown, and his podcast Asking for a Parent has over 60k downloads to date.
+A successful author, Dr. Noctor writes a hugely popular parenting column in The Examiner and published a best-selling book, Cop On, Gill Books 2015.
+In addition to writing, Dr. Noctor is the resident parenting expert on Ray Darcy’s popular Radio One afternoon show.
+During lockdown, he started his podcast, Asking for a Parent.
+The podcast has totaled over 60k downloads to date.

-This talk explores the way technology has changed the landscape of family life.
-With the evolution of technological communication, tech has changed the ways we work, communicate and relate.
-This workshop will explore ways in which we can create better relationships with technology to benefit our children, our families and ourselves.
+With the evolution of technology, the way we live has changed.
+This workshop will explore methods to create better relationships with technology to benefit our children, our families and ourselves.

-As we emerge from working from home to returning in some hybrid capacity to the workplace, how do we navigate the competing expectations, desires and anxieties we can feel as we adjust to the situation?
+As we emerge from working from home to the workplace, how do we navigate the adjustment period?

 Understanding Child Behaviour

-In order to best manage any situation it is important to understand the origin, purpose and function of the behaviour.
-This seminar explains how children and teenagers lack the language skills to communicate how they feel which results in a series of difficult behaviours.
-This seminar will aim to decipher the meaning behind childhood behaviors and how best to respond to them.
+To best manage challenging situations, it’s vital to understand the origin, purpose and function of the behaviour.
+This seminar explains how children and teenagers lack the language skills to communicate effectively.
+Dr. Noctor deciphers the meaning behind childhood behaviors and how to respond constructively.